Plumbing Financing Options: How to Pay for Repairs and Upgrades

 5. In-House Payment Plans

 Some independent plumbers and regional plumbing companies offer direct payment plans without going through a third-party lender.
-These arrangements are informal and vary by contractor — some charge zero interest for short-term plans, while others may build financing costs into the labor price.
+These arrangements are informal and vary by contractor, with some charging zero interest for short-term plans and others building financing costs into the labor price.

 Find Trusted & Licensed Plumbers in Ohio